diaspora/diaspora/README.md

 ## Contribute

-To keep diaspora*  growing and improving we need all help we can get.
-Whether you can contribute [code](https://wiki.diasporafoundation.org/Getting_started_with_contributing), [ideas](https://wiki.diasporafoundation.org/How_we_communicate#Loomio), [translations](https://wiki.diasporafoundation.org/Contribute_translations), [bug reports](https://wiki.diasporafoundation.org/How_to_report_a_bug) or simply extend the community as a [helpful user](https://wiki.diasporafoundation.org/Welcoming_committee) or [pod administrator](https://wiki.diasporafoundation.org/Installation), your help is welcome!
+To keep diaspora\* growing and improving we need all help we can get.
+Whether you can contribute [code](https://wiki.diasporafoundation.org/Getting_started_with_contributing), [ideas](https://wiki.diasporafoundation.org/How_we_communicate#Discourse), [translations](https://wiki.diasporafoundation.org/Contribute_translations), [bug reports](https://wiki.diasporafoundation.org/How_to_report_a_bug) or simply extend the community as a [helpful user](https://wiki.diasporafoundation.org/Welcoming_committee) or [pod administrator](https://wiki.diasporafoundation.org/Installation), your help is welcome!

-Everyone interacting in diaspora’s codebases, issue trackers, chat rooms, mailing lists, the wiki, and the Loomio group is expected to follow the diaspora\* [code of conduct](/CODE_OF_CONDUCT.md).
+Everyone interacting in diaspora’s codebases, issue trackers, chat rooms, the wiki, and the Discourse is expected to follow the diaspora\* [code of conduct](/CODE_OF_CONDUCT.md).

 ## Security